jetbrains-academy/sql-course/Lesson2/task1/task.md

 SELECT POWER(2, 2) AS squared, POWER(2, 3) AS cubed, SQRT(2) AS square_root
 ```

-[the result of running this query]
+[TODO: the result of running this query]